barryw/commlib2/README.md

 To build, just run `make`.
 You will need to have `make` and `docker` installed since it uses my kickassembler docker image.

 The library loads at $ca00 and should be relocatable.
-It creates a buffer at $9000, so if you're going to use it with BASIC, you'll need to lower the top of BASIC with `poke 56,144:clr`
+It creates a receive buffer at $9000, so if you're going to use it with BASIC, you'll need to lower the top of BASIC with `poke 56,144:clr` before loading the library.